 Step 3 – Get medical exam/ blood work/ QEEG Brain Map/Rule out other conditions

 Sounds pretty simple, right?
-Well, it isn’t because of the ignorance of the system and providers.
-Despite research that provides clear evidence that these conditions exist, are diagnosable and treatable, somehow a common sense approach to diagnosis and treatment doesn’t prevail.
+It isn’t because of the system's and providers' ignorance.
+Despite research that provides clear evidence that these conditions exist and are diagnosable and treatable, a common sense approach to diagnosis and treatment doesn’t prevail.

-Instead, families are left to figure out every aspect of diagnosis and treatment on their own.
-Then, they are criticized for being “Google MD’s”, making this stuff up and “being negligent parents for not getting their kids to school and treating their mental health problems with psychiatric medication.”
+Instead, families are left to independently figure out every aspect of diagnosis and treatment.
+Then, they are criticized for being “Google MDs,” making this stuff up, and “being negligent parents for allowing the deterioration in school performance in their kids and treating their mental health problems with psychiatric medication.”
 What I have to say about that involves a slew of profanities, so let’s forge ahead and get the right information out so families can get the proper diagnosis and treatment.

 Is there a Checklist to Diagnose PANS and PANDAS?

 Having worked with thousands whose mental health has been impacted by infectious diseases, I developed a PANS/PANDAS Diagnostic Checklist so that providers can identify and treat those afflicted quicker.